fortierkids1/KnowledgeBase/Level 1/Homing Sequences.md

   - Homing
 ---

-Homing is the process of recovering physical system positions on relative encoders.
+Homing is the process of recovering physical system positions, typically using relative encoders.

 #### Part of:
 [[SuperStructure Arm]]